ngbsn/ngbsn.github.io/blogs/spring-boot-local-https.md

 certutil.exe -addstore root rootCA.crt
 ```

-## Use the SSL keystore in your Spring Boot application Main class.
+## Use the SSL keystore in your Spring Boot application Main class

 ```java
 @SpringBootApplication